ASproson/tw-shogun2-mod/README.md

 4. Export that file
 5. Run the game, when the mod manager opens up tick your mod to turn it on in game

-If you want to upload it to the steam workshop, double click your mod and then fill in the form to add to the workshop

 If isn't a pre-existing mod, essentially you'd have to:

 1. Get the pack file manager from SourceForge